 Rollerdome Touchdown Towel

 Chicago Bears coach Mike Ditka is credited with the name "Rollerdome" after the storied 1987 Rollerdome game between the Vikings and the Bears.
-The Touchdown Towel pictured here was used to promote the rivalry in 1988.
+The Touchdown Towel pictured here was used to promote the rivalry.

 From the Needy to the Speedy, Rollerdome Has Room for All.
 Upstairs is a virtual health club on wheels for fitness-minded adults where serious speedsters hug the inside lane--but no more than three in a line for safety reasons.
 Slower folks are asked to stay to the right, leaving an ample alley for passing in between.
 Downstairs, kids and novices take it at their own pace, receiving courtly help from a roving helmeted staff of ten.
 Concession stands and water fountains keep everyone refreshed and video monitors on both levels provide information on lap distance (2.5 laps = 1 mile), upcoming events, and the ubiquitous "words from our sponsors," in this case primarily Rollerblade.
 Through it all a DJ, on the lower level, spins tunes (mostly danceable and top 40 stuff)